juju-anselum/Lynix/README.md

-# Snapify
+# Lynix

-**Snapify** is an AI-powered web application that allows users to instantly summarize lengthy articles by simply entering the URL.
+**Lynix** is an AI-powered web application that allows users to instantly summarize lengthy articles by simply entering the URL.
 This tool leverages the power of GPT-4 to condense content into concise, easy-to-read summaries, enhancing your reading experience by saving time and effort.

 ## Features